Skip to content

 5. The company will launch a new product.

-Part C — Convert to Active Voice
+Part C — Change passive to active

 1. The song was written by Adele.